 I’m not one to complain about desserts being too rich or too dense, but it was certainly a nice surprise when this flourless chocolate cake baked up much lighter than the typical flourless cake… the whipped egg whites helped create a cake with an almost mousse-like texture.

-The recipe is from the Parisian restaurant Racines via David Lebovitz (David tells the story about how he found the recipe on the restaurant’s bathroom wall, of all places, here).
+The recipe is from the Parisian restaurant Racines via David Lebovitz (David tells the story about how he found the recipe on the restaurant’s bathroom wall).

 And may I state the obvious here?
 She’s not much of a looker, this one.
 Dark and craggly with a slightly sunken center and a scattering of intense cocoa nibs, you’ll want to serve it to folks who value taste over looks.